 Public Information & Elected Officials

 In addition to providing access to financial information, the City is also committed to providing public information in accordance with State statutes.
-To request access to public information, please visit this link.
+To request access to public information, please see the Public Information Request page.
 Visit the Texas Attorney General’s website for more information on the Texas Public Information Act.

 State Comptroller of Public Accounts Resources